microsoft/botframework-solutions/docs/_docs/skills/tutorials/add-action-support/csharp/2-add-action.md

     AddDialog(_sampleAction);
 ```

 1. Within your `MainDialog` class you need to handle a handler for each incoming Action your Skill supports.
-As per the example Manifest in Step 2, an action called `SampleAction` was defined which will result in an Event Activity being received by teh Skill.
-In the example below any input data is retrieved from the `Value` property of the Activity and passed into the dialog.
+The name of your action specified within the `name` property of your Action definition is mapped to the `Name` property of the incoming activity.

 ```csharp
 protected override async Task OnEventActivityAsync(DialogContext dc, CancellationToken cancellationToken = default(CancellationToken)